 - How can I sign up for the API?

 - How much does the API cost?

 - How can I start integrating this data into my project?

 - How can I delete my account?

-The Oxford Dictionaries API has flexible plans to suit all types of application.
-You can register for an Introductory account for free.
+You can contact us for an Enterprise account.
+Fill in the contact form here, and you will hear from us shortly.
 Once registered you can get started using the data straight away with your unique App ID and App Key.
 If you want to explore the API before registering our live documentation offers a playground to try real requests and view the data.
 For the full features and capabilities of the API you will need to register here.

 Enterprise plan is a one-time annual fee, and the price is bespoke based on your requirements.
 If you are interested in this plan, please get in touch to discuss an Enterprise plan here.

 Please contact us and we will delete your account for you.